pronamic/wp-woocommerce-stock-synchronization/readme.txt

 = 2.1.0 - 2016-06-22 =
 *	Fixed incorrect check for undefined property process_sync.
 *	Fixed PHP notices undefined variables 'alternate' and 'stock'.
-*	Added 'suppress_filters' for WPML compatability.
+*	Added 'suppress_filters' for WPML compatibility.
 *	Increased POST request timeout to 45 seconds.
 *	Added note that displayed number of products is limited to 100.